w3-engineers/strom/README.md

 ```

 Till now nothing is mandatory, there are so many options here.
 This custom class will support for all types of button.

-***Example of how to use BaseEditText:***
+***BaseEditText:***

 BaseEditText is a custom EditText wrapper, using this class it is possible to design EditText with and without label
 max, min char length and there are various options with it.
 ```
-<core.left.io.framework.application.ui.widget.BaseEditText
+<com.w3engineers.ext.strom.application.ui.widget.BaseEditText
                 android:layout_width="match_parent"
                 android:layout_height="wrap_content"
                 android:layout_marginLeft="10dp"